-From Executive Producer and Creator Sheila Houlahan, "Night, Mother" is a Webby Award-winning cinematic experience: a "hybrid" film exclusively on Twitch.tv.
+From Executive Producer and Creator Sheila Houlahan, "Night, Mother" is a Webby Award, Anthem Award and w3 Award-winning cinematic experience: a "hybrid" film exclusively on Twitch.tv.

 Opening Weekend Viewership: 24,000 views

 "The bafflement and conflict on display are riveting." -- Benjamin Franz, Film Threat

 With a message centered on mental health and suicide prevention, the premier fell within National Suicide Prevention Awareness month and was followed by a live-streamed panel to benefit the Take This Org with notable guests such as Clint Borgen (President of The Borgen Project)and actor/celebrity streamer Khleo Thomas.

 Interweaving pre-filmed segments shot on Kodak film with live-streamed performances, this film was assembled in real-time on September 24th, 2021 by Cinematographer Trevor Roach.

 I am a suicide attempt survivor.
 During the darkest hours of my personal mental health journey, Marsha Norman’s “‘night, Mother” was the show I kept returning to over and over again.
 It was a lifeline, and I credit this show with saving my life.
 In short, this story, Norman’s story, is my story.

 In 2020, Ellen McLain brought this play to my attention as something for us to workshop together quite casually, as two actresses looking to keep their skills sharp during lockdown.
 Immediately I realized this show was more relevant than ever before, and that it was our duty to adapt this show into a proper, modernized film format.
 With the COVID-19 pandemic, the entire world was suffering from symptoms of depression, anxiety, and PTSD, and I knew the world needed to see stories like these to heal.